 Objects of the Furniture type (basically, most of the objects in your project) behave on the Site in the same way as they were placed on a floor.
 As long as the object's Glue By option is set to Glue by bottom side, the elevation of the object is defined by the level of the ground, either default or customized.

-You can move objects from the Site to any floor and vice versa by right-clicking on the object and choosing a new location in the Move Selection To… in the pop-up menu.
+You can move objects from the Site to any floor and vice versa.
+Long-touch the object and choose Move Selection To… in the pop-up menu.
 Then select a new location.

 A Building on the Site

 The Site is not supposed to be used for editing a building.
 Your building will be displayed as a solid object with just a few details.